adonisjs/v5-docs/content/releases/out-of-preview.md

 </div>

 ## Authorization
-The `@adonisjs/bouncer` packages adds support for authorizing user actions.
+The `@adonisjs/bouncer` packages add support for authorizing user actions.
 The main goal of the bouncer package is to help you extract the authorization logic to the Bouncer actions or policies vs. writing it everywhere in your codebase.

 Following is an example of expressing the authorization checks as bouncer actions.